altexdim/sourcemod-plugin-gungame/README.txt

         L 07/30/2009 - 06:55:41: [SM] Native "GetClientTeam" reported: Client index 0 is invalid
         L 07/30/2009 - 06:55:41: [SM] Displaying call stack trace for plugin "gungame.smx":
         L 07/30/2009 - 06:55:41: [SM]   [0]  Line 371, gungame/event.sp::_PlayerDeath()
+    * Feature request:
+        1) I want to run a random weapon order but *always* have knife and nade as the last two weapons.
+When I turn random weapon order on it mixes knife and nade into the mix.
+Is there a way to make knife and nade the last two weapons?
+    * Bug report:
+        2) I also like to require 2 kills per round.
+This works fine but with Knife Pro turned on, it still takes two knife kills to level up where it should only take one knife kill.
+Is there an option for this?